alwaysmaysix/MediaURLScraper/README.md

 To further simplify the setup process, I've included a setup.bat file in the repository.
 This batch file handles the environment setup and activation for you.
 -To automate the environment setup, simply double-click the setup.bat file.
 It will open a command prompt, navigate to the script directory, and activate the virtual environment for you.

+4.To make it work, follow these steps:

+-Open the script in your favorite text editor or Python IDE.

+5.Modify the following parts of the code to match your setup:

+-Set the correct file path to the Chrome WebDriver executable:

+Service('your_chromedriver_path/chromedriver.exe')

+-Adjust the desired file path for exporting the media URLs:

+ 'your_desired_file_path/media_urls.txt'

+5.Save the modified script.

-4. Run the script:
+6. Run the script using the following command:

+      python script_name.py

-5. Follow the prompts to enter the URLs you want to scrape media URLs from.
+7. Follow the prompts to enter the URLs you want to scrape media URLs from.
 The script will scrape the URLs and display the results.

-6. The extracted media URLs will be saved in a file named `media_urls.txt` in the project directory.
+8. The extracted media URLs will be saved in a file named `media_urls.txt` in the project directory.

 ## License